 When you are updating your website, as part of a major overhaul, consolidation of pages, or routine maintenance, you will occasionally need to change the URL of a particular page.
 When you change the URL, anybody attempting to access the old URL will receive an error message saying that URL can no longer be found.
-If robots from search engines encounter these errors, the broken URL will be removed from the search index and that means people will no longer be able to access that page from a search result.
-This can have a negative impact on your website’s organic traffic.
+Instead, you want to redirect visitors and robots who attempt to access the old URL to the new version of the URL to prevent a 404 error from ever occuring.

 When transitioning a website with only a few pages with changed URLs, redirecting each page is easy.
 But if you have lots of pages with changed URLs (for example, thousands of product pages all have changed URLs) sometimes it is more practical to only select the “best” pages to redirect.
 This may include redirecting pages with several external links, high traffic volume, a high number of social shares, a higher conversion rate, or some combination of those factors.